SSWConsulting/SSW.Rules.Content/rules/interfaces-abstract-classes/rule.md

 creditCardPayment.receipt(); // Payment of $1024 has been processed.
 ```

-The main purpose of abstract classes is to solve code reuse problems.
-If we don’t use a Payment abstract class here, BackTransfer and CreditCardPayment classes would end up having duplicate receipt methods.​
+The primary purpose of abstract classes is to solve code reuse problems.
+If we don't use a Payment abstract class here, the BankTransfer and CreditCardPayment classes will have duplicate receipt methods.​

 ### When to Focus on Interfaces and Abstract Classes

 The best time to read interfaces and abstract classes is:
-- After understanding the business problem​
+* After understanding the business problem​
-- Before diving into implementation details
+* Before diving into implementation details

 ### Conclusion

-Knowing when and how to read interfaces and abstract classes not only streamlines your learning process but also equips you with a framework to understand the broader system architecture and its components.
+Knowing when and how to read interfaces and abstract classes streamlines your learning process and equips you with a framework to understand the broader system architecture and its components.